brenhinkeller/StaticTools.jl/README.md

 * `randn`/`randn!` (when using an `rng` initialied with `MarsagliaPolar`, `BoxMuller`, or `Ziggurat` )
 * and much or all of the `AbstractArray` and `AbstractString` interfaces where relevant.

+StaticTools.jl provides a large zoo of types and functions for dealing with arrays and strings, but the main way we recommend you create and manipulate arrays is by using the `MallocSlabBuffer` exported by StaticTools together with `@no_escape`, `@alloc`, and `@alloc_ptr` which are also exported from StaticTools, but defined in [Bumper.jl](https://github.com/MasonProtter/Bumper.jl).

-The stack-allocated statically-sized `StaticString`s and `StackArray`s in this package are heavily inspired by the techniques used in [JuliaSIMD/ManualMemory.jl](https://github.com/JuliaSIMD/ManualMemory.jl); you can use that package via [StrideArraysCore.jl](https://github.com/JuliaSIMD/StrideArraysCore.jl) or [StrideArrays.jl](https://github.com/chriselrod/StrideArrays.jl) to obtain fast stack-allocated statically-sized arrays which should also be StaticCompiler-friendly, up to the stack limit size.
-For larger arrays, space must be allocated with `malloc`, as in `MallocArray`s.
-However, as in any other language, any memory `malloc`ed must be freed once and only once.
-If you want `malloc`-backed StaticCompiler-able arrays without taking on this risk and responsibility, you may consider a bump allocator like [Bumper.jl](https://github.com/MasonProtter/Bumper.jl)
+Beyond that, there are the stack-allocated statically-sized `StaticString`s and `StackArray`s in this package which are heavily inspired by the techniques used in [JuliaSIMD/ManualMemory.jl](https://github.com/JuliaSIMD/ManualMemory.jl); you can use that package via [StrideArraysCore.jl](https://github.com/JuliaSIMD/StrideArraysCore.jl) or [StrideArrays.jl](https://github.com/chriselrod/StrideArrays.jl) to obtain fast stack-allocated statically-sized arrays which should also be StaticCompiler-friendly, up to the stack limit size.
+For larger arrays where you want direct control over their memory management, space may be allocated with `malloc`, as in `MallocArray`s.
+However, as in any other language, any memory `malloc`ed must be freed once and only once (as opposed to using `MallocSlabBuffer` together with the Bumper.jl interface will deal with allocation and freeing of memory for you).

 [![Mandelbrot Set in the terminal with compiled Julia](docs/mandelcompilemov.jpg)](http://www.youtube.com/watch?v=YsNC4oO0rLA)
 [printmandel.jl](https://gist.github.com/brenhinkeller/ca2246ab0928e109e281a4d540010b2d)